Lord of Illusions: Plot

-Dorothea reveals to D'Amour that she was the girl Nix kidnapped years ago, rescued by Swann, and marrying him out of gratitude and obligation.
+Dorothea reveals to D'Amour that she was the girl Nix kidnapped years ago, rescued by Philip and marrying him out of gratitude and obligation.
 Dorothea and D'Amour make love; afterwards, D'Amour is attacked by supernatural forces.
-Suspecting a ruse, D'Amour opens Swann's coffin and finds the body is fake.
-Valentin, Swann's assistant, explains that Swann faked his death to protect himself and Dorothea from Nix, who may return from the dead.
-D'Amour agrees to allow the ruse to continue.
-At Swann's funeral, D'Amour follows a suspicious looking man who turns out to be Swann himself.
-Angered and jealous, Swann attacks D'Amour, then admits he masqueraded as an illusionist so he would be wealthy rather than hunted as a sorcerer.
-The detective convinces him that together they can defeat the loyal cultists and Nix, if he is resurrected.
+Suspecting a ruse, D'Amour opens Philip's coffin and finds the body is fake.
+Valentin, Philip's assistant, explains that Philip faked his death to protect himself and Dorothea from Nix, who may return from the dead.
+D'Amour agrees to continue the ruse.
+At Philip's funeral, D'Amour follows a suspicious man who turns out to be Philip, who attacks D'Amour out of jealousy before admitting he masqueraded as an illusionist so he would be wealthy rather than hunted as a sorcerer.
+D'Amour convinces him that together, they can defeat the loyal cultists and Nix, if he is resurrected.

 Butterfield tortures Valentin for the location of Nix's body, then takes Dorothea hostage.
-After finding Nix's corpse, Butterfield stabs Valentin and takes the corpse back to the cult's old house in the desert.
-Nix's loyalists are present to witness his resurrection.
+After finding Nix's corpse, Butterfield stabs Valentin and takes the corpse back to the cult's house in the desert.
+Nix's loyalists (who had waited all this time and slaughtered their families before returning) are present as his iron bindings are removed, resurrecting him.
 Nix, now decayed and monstrous in appearance, promises to share his knowledge and power.
 Acting on information given by the dying Valentin, Swann and D'Amour arrive.
 Nix opens a deep chasm in the ground that swallows the cultists, declaring only Swann is worthy of his knowledge.

-Nix drops Dorothea into the chasm.
-D'Amour rescues her.
-Nix asks Swann to join him again and embraces him.
-D'Amour and Dorothea are attacked by Butterfield, whom D'Amour kills.
-Swann agrees to remain with Nix, but admits he still cares for Dorothea.
-Out of jealousy, Nix attacks with magic, apparently killing Swann.
+Nix drops Dorothea into the chasm, but D'Amour rescues her and kills Butterfield.
+Nix reveals that his true purpose was never to save the world but to destroy it utterly.
+He offers Philip the opportunity to assist him, to which Philip reluctantly agrees but admits he still cares for Dorothea.
+Out of jealousy, Nix attacks with magic, apparently killing Philip.
 Dorothea finds D'Amour's gun and shoots Nix in his mystical third eye.
-He retaliates, saying she should not have taken Swann away because he and Nix were meant to be together after humanity was destroyed.
+He retaliates, saying she should not have taken Philip away because he and Nix were meant to be together after humanity was destroyed.

-Swann uses his last life energy and magic to help D'Amour deliver a final blow to Nix.
-Nix falls into the chasm and Swann dies from his wounds.
-Nix launches a final spell that disintegrates Swann's body to bones, and then seals the chasm.
+Philip uses his last life energy and magic to help D'Amour deliver a final blow to Nix, then dies of his wounds.
+Nix falls to the bottom of the chasm and plunges into a pool of molten rock.
+After a somber moment, D'Amour senses something is rising from the chasm, so he and Dorothea flee the room.
+While burning in the pit, Nix manages to launch a final spell that disintegrates Philip's body to bones, and then seals the chasm.
 Dorothea and D'Amour escape the house and walk off into the desert together.